DH6WM/dx-cluster_telegram/README.md

 # 📡 DX Cluster Monitor Bot

-A Python-based async Telegram bot that connects to a telnet-based DX Cluster and monitors real-time amateur radio spot activity.
-The bot filters incoming DX spots based on user-defined rules and notifies you via Telegram when a match occurs.
+A Python-based async Telegram bot that connects to a Telnet-based DX Cluster and monitors real-time amateur radio spot activity.
+The bot filters incoming DX spots based on user-defined rules and notifies you via Telegram when a match is found.
-By Ham Radio Op.
-DH6WM
+By Ham Radio Operator **DH6WM**

 ---

 ## ✨ Features

-- 🔍 Realtime DX spot parsing from telnet clusters
+- 🔍 Realtime DX spot parsing from Telnet clusters
-- 🧠 Band and mode detection based on frequency and Comment
+- 🧠 Band and mode detection based on frequency and comment
 - 📬 Telegram bot alerts for callsign matches
-- 📏 Optional filtering by callsign prefix/suffix/region...
+- 📏 Optional filtering by callsign prefix, suffix, or region
 - 📈 Logging to daily CSV files (spots, messages, errors)
-- 📂 Logs stored in `/log` folder, structured by type
+- 📂 Logs stored in the `/log` folder, organized by type

 ---